 Where Super Profit = Average Future Maintainable Profit – Normal Expected Profit

-Hence, the above formula can be also written as follows:
+Hence, the above formula can also be written as follows:

 Goodwill (using Super Profit Method) = (Average Future Maintainable Profit – Normal Profit) * Number of Years’ Purchase